• Skip to main content

 You could also use a decentralized, anonymous exchange like Bisq to receive cash by mail in exchange for bitcoin.
 Not all offers are cash by mail though, and this option isn't available in all countries.
 Also, it does involve extended waiting times to receive your cash.

-Using Bitcoin To Buy Anything Via Exchange Debit & Credit Cards
+Using Bitcoin To Buy Anything Via Debit & Credit Cards

 Many bitcoin exchanges are starting to come out with debit and credit cards that allow you to leverage your bitcoin to spend local money.
 These work in a few different ways.

-Of course, these examples are not directly exchanging goods for bitcoin, but it's a good compromise for the time being because you get to hold bitcoin until the exact moment you need to spend it, and merchants can receive dollars from a trusted 3rd party like Visa.
-I think that as companies realize the value of having bitcoin on their balance sheet, they may begin to accept bitcoin directly.
+Of course, these examples are not directly exchanging goods for bitcoin, but it’s a good compromise for the time being because you get to hold bitcoin until the exact moment you need to spend it, rather than needing to sell beforehand, then go spend dollars.

 Now that El Salvador uses bitcoin as a national currency, you can buy fast food from big chains like McDonald's and Starbucks.
 Of course, you can buy goods from local vendors, grocery stores, and even pay the power bill in bitcoin.